 - official college transcripts from all colleges previously attended and military training transcripts, as applicable

 - Certificate of Eligibility and any other necessary VA paperwork

-Students enrolling under the GI Bill for the first time may experience a delay of up to two months before they receive their first check(s).
-Students should contact the Veterans Affairs Office if no check has been received by week 7 of a term.
+Students enrolling under the GI Bill® for the first time may experience a delay of up to two months before they receive their first check(s).
+Students should contact the Veterans Affairs Office if no check has been received by week 7 of a semester.

 Federal regulations pertaining to the veterans' education benefits program require schools to certify a student's dates of enrollment to enable that student to receive the appropriate benefits.
-JWU certifies veteran students enrolled in academic courses from the start date of the term to the end date of the term.
-JWU is also required to certify all lab courses based on the actual start and end date within the term.
+JWU certifies veteran students enrolled in academic courses from the start date of the semester to the end date of the semester.
+JWU is also required to certify all lab courses based on the actual start and end date within the semester.
 Certifying courses and/or labs in this manner should not have any impact on a student's tuition benefits.
 If there is a break in enrollment between lab segments, however, it could impact housing stipends.
 Students using Post-9/11 GI Bill® (Chapter 33) benefits are required to verify enrollment at the end of each month to receive monthly housing and/or kicker payments.